ChrisGok/ds-nd-disaster-response/README.md

     - To run ML pipeline that trains classifier and saves <br>
         `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Run the following command in the app's directory to run your web app.
+2. Run the following command in the app's directory to run your web app. <br>
     `python run.py`
+    you can use `localhost:3001`

+## License
+The data was provided by Udactiy Partner FigureEight.
+The web app code was only slightly adjusted and was also provided by Udacity.